Swapcast Consummation with The Wondering Jews

 Hey, who are your listeners?
 Who do you think for your audiences?
 Can you tell?

-Oh, I see our listeners are mostly I’d say, uh, in Portland.
-Uh, and I think our Jews, I mean we, uh, I think they are basically the folks that I want to be friends with, or at least that’s who I hope the listeners are.
+Oh, our listeners are mostly I’d say in Portland.
+And I think our Jews, I mean I think they are basically the folks that I want to be friends with, or at least that’s who I hope the listeners are.

 That’s a nice way of thinking about them.